-- The spending budget approved in advance of each financial year by Council includes income from the following sources: - a) The annual income of the Phyllis Smart Fund for the Library (established at 1 July 1963 as a constituent fund of the Amalgamated Trust Fund), payable into the Library Account after the Augmented Audit Council meeting in each year.
+- 1) The spending budget approved in advance of each financial year by Council includes income from the following sources: - a) The annual income of the Phyllis Smart Fund for the Library (established at 1 July 1963 as a constituent fund of the Amalgamated Trust Fund), payable into the Library Account after the Augmented Audit Council meeting in each year.
 Additional permanent endowments for the purchase of books for the Library shall be added to the capital of the Phyllis Smart Fund for the Library at 1 July following, together with any uncommitted balance of the Fund and other monies so assigned by the Council. - b) The proceeds from large sales of library books and periodicals as a result of an overhaul of a particular subject shall be available to the subject concerned for not more than 2 years immediately following the overhaul for purchases of new books.
 After 2 years the unspent money shall be added to the capital of the Phyllis Smart Fund for the Library. - c) The proceeds of minor sales of library books and periodicals may be held as reducing funds for the purchase of books, as may also library fines and gifts of monies. - d) The Librarian shall have discretion to commemorate the names of benefactors to such funds by appropriately labelled book plates. - 2) At the request of the Librarian, lists of books and periodicals proposed for purchase or sale shall be supplied by the individual Directors of Studies.
-The distribution of expenditure for the various Tripos's for the time being shall be set by the Librarian in accordance with the Library & Archive collection policy and approved by the Education Board at its meeting in the Michaelmas Term.
-The Directors of Studies shall then have the right to prepare lists of books to be ordered within the allocations without reference to the Committee. - 3) The Librarian shall, from time to time, seek expert advice for the overhaul of particular sections of the Library (excluding the Special Collections) with a view: - a) to the discard by sale or otherwise of books and periodicals no longer in effective use: and - - b) to the building up of the sections by books and periodicals in active current demand, including demand for more than one copy. - 4) The regulations governing use of the Library, including the borrowing of books and disciplinary matters, as from time to time approved by Council on the recommendation of the Library Committee are: - a) The Library is open in Full Term from 9:00 a.m. to 11:00 p.m.
-Monday to Friday, and from 10:00 a.m. to 11:00 p.m. on Saturdays and Sundays.
-These opening hours are extended to the weekend following the end of Full Term and to the weekend and Monday preceding Full Term. - b) Outside Full Term, the Library is open from 9:00 a.m. to 5:00 p.m.
-Monday to Friday.
+The distribution of expenditure for the various Triposes for the time being shall be set by the Librarian in accordance with the Library & Archive collection policy and approved by the Education Board at its meeting in the Michaelmas Term.
+The Directors of Studies shall then have the right to prepare lists of books to be ordered within the allocations without reference to the Committee. - 3) The Librarian shall, from time to time, seek expert advice for the overhaul of particular sections of the Library (excluding the Special Collections) with a view: - a) to the discard by sale or otherwise of books and periodicals no longer in effective use: and - - b) to the building up of the sections by books and periodicals in active current demand, including demand for more than one copy. - 4) The regulations governing use of the Library, including the borrowing of books and disciplinary matters, are from time to time approved by the Education Board on the recommendation of the Library Committee.
+These regulations include: - a) The Library's opening hours both in Full Term and outside Full Term.
+All members of the College may read in the College Library when it is open.
+Other persons may read in the College Library only by permission of the Librarian or Archivist, as appropriate.
+The associated study rooms are permanently open to members of College except during periods of College closure.